manuelbuesser/datarunneR/README.md

 # datarunneR
-Dynamic analysis of unweighted, stratified and clustered datasets.
+Dynamic analysis of unweighted, stratified and clustered survey data.